 - Learn how to apply both critical and creative thinking with confidence.

-- Work with an engaged, award-winning core faculty who will guide you through each stage of the academic process.
+- Work with an engaged, award-winning faculty who will guide you through each stage of the academic process.

 Major in African American Studies

 You will develop an understanding of race and the African American experience and develop service-learning experience by applying your knowledge in local civic organizations, public agencies, churches and research institutes.
 As an AFAM Studies major, you will learn social, historical and cultural foundations and study in discipline-based courses.

 A minor in African American Studies strengthens your undergraduate degree by providing